Boku no Pico: Music video album

 A music video album, Boku no Pico PV Song Collection: Boku, Otoko no Ko dayo (ぼくのぴこ PV Song Collection: 〜ぼく、男の子だよ〜), was released in Japan on July 9, 2009, as a DVD set.
 It has a 30-minute runtime and includes more than 8 music videos starring the characters from the OVAs.
 It also includes a karaoke option for each video.

 Reception

-Boku no Pico was an unusual hit for an adult OVA, with the first work in the series selling over 10,000 copies, placing it at the top of Amazon's adult category in the second week of September 2006.
+Boku no Pico was a success, with the first work in the series selling over 10,000 copies, placing it at the top of Amazon's adult category in the second week of September 2006.
 Boku no Picos OVA producer, Seiji Kaneko, was given the Soft on Demand Special Award in the 2006 5th Annual SOD AV Awards following its release.
-Unauthorized English subtitled versions of Boku no Picos first OVA episode appeared on the web shortly after its release, which were quickly downloaded over 100,000 times.
+Unauthorized English subtitled versions of Boku no Picos first OVA episode appeared on the web shortly after its release, which were downloaded over 100,000 times.
 The foreign interest in Boku no Pico led to plans to officially release it overseas, but those plans never materialized.

-Controversies

-The animation of Boku no Pico is considered controversial because it contains elements of pornography, homosexuality, and pedophilia.
+The OVA of Boku no Pico is considered controversial by Western sources because it contains elements of child pornography, homosexuality, sexual exploitation, and shotacon.
+A CBR article described the age gap between Pico and Tamotsu as "nothing short of disturbing".

-In 2024, a mass murder case occurred against a family in East Kalimantan, Indonesia, carried out by a 16-year-old teenager.
-All family members were slaughtered by the perpetrator using a machete.
-After killing them, the perpetrator then raped the corpse of the victim's daughter.
-According to the police force who managed to arrest the perpetrator, the motive for the murder was due to the victim's family's rejection of his love for their daughter.
-According to local media investigations, the killer was a Japanophile who had a hobby of reading and watching hentai, including Boku no Pico, which perhaps influenced his psychology.